Central Camden PCN COVID-19: Vaccination Programme

 We are extremely proud that our Bloomsbury Surgery COVID-19 Vaccination hub was part of the first wave of sites vaccinating.
 We have come a long way since then and are vaccinating on a weekly basis from our Bloomsbury Hub and from our satellite sites at The Living Centre and our Swiss Cottage Hub.

-If you have had your first dose of the COVID-19 vaccine, you will be called in for your second dose within 12 weeks.
-Please do not contact the vaccination hub or your GP surgery, they will contact you.
+If you have had your first dose of the COVID-19 vaccine, you will now be invited in for your second dose within 8 weeks.

 How to recognise fraud